NSchrading/redditDataExtractor/README.md

 ![Main application](http://i.imgur.com/ekuaFS9.png)

-The reddit Data Extractor is a GUI tool for downloading almost any content posted to reddit.
+The reddit Data Extractor is a cross-platform GUI tool for downloading almost any content posted to reddit.
 Downloads from specific users, specific subreddits, users by subreddit, and with filters on the content is supported.
 Some intelligence is built in to attempt to avoid downloading duplicate external content.

 For data scientists and curious redditors, JSON-encoded text files can be extracted for analysis.
 These contain all the characteristics of reddit submissions, including the title, a hierarchy of comments, the score, selftext, creation date, and more.
 Below is a snippet of some of the attributes that are retrieved.

 ![JSON encoded submission data](http://i.imgur.com/lKxB3Hl.png)

 For redditors who want to easily retrieve submitted images, gifs, and webms, or for people interested in training machine learning applications that link semantic content (submission data) with images, the reddit data extractor supports you as well.
-Imgur, Gfycat, Vidble, and Minus are specifically supported, and any direct link to an image should work as well.
+Imgur*, Gfycat, Vidble, and Minus are specifically supported, and any direct link to an image should work as well.

+\* Imgur requires a client-id for non-direct links - see Site specific notes for more details.

 External content can be downloaded from submission links, comments, and selftext.